xph9876/RNA-mediated_DSB_repair/analyze_nhej/README.md

 Arguments:

-* `--input`: Directory with output from [3_get_graph_data](#3getgraphdata).
+* `--input`: Directory with output from [`3_get_graph_data`](#3getgraphdata).

 * `--output`: Output directory.

 * `--subst_type`: Whether to process the files with/without substitutions.

-### 5_plot_graph
+### `5_plot_graph`

 Code for laying out and plotting variation-distance graphs.
-Uses output from [3_get_graph_data](#3getgraphdata).
+Uses output from [`3_get_graph_data`](#3getgraphdata).
 For more information about how the vertex sizes, vertex colors, edges, and layouts are computed please see the [publication](#citation).

 A brief description of the layouts:

-* radial: Arranges vetices in a radial grid around the reference sequence.
+* `radial`: Arranges vertices in a radial grid around the reference sequence.
 Insertion (deletion) vertices are placed above (below) the reference sequence.
-Heuristics are used to improve aesthesics of vertex placement, though this may not easily generalize to new data.
+Heuristics are used to improve aesthetics of vertex placement, though this may not easily generalize to new data.

-* mds: Uses multi-dimensional scaling (MDS) to embed the pairwise Levenshtein distance matrix into 2D.
+* `mds`: Uses multi-dimensional scaling (MDS) to embed the pairwise Levenshtein distance matrix into 2D.

-* kamada: Uses the [NetworkX](http://networkx.org) package's implementation of the Kamada-Kawaii algorithm to layout the graph.
-Reference: T. Kamada and S. Kawai.
+* `kamada`: Uses the [NetworkX](http://networkx.org) package's implementation of the Kamada-Kawaii algorithm to layout the graph.
+Reference: T. Kamada and S. Kawaii.
 An algorithm for drawing general undirected graphs. *Inform.
 Process.
 Lett.*, 31:7–15, 1989.

-* universal: Uses a deterministic layout described in the Methods of the [publication](#citation).
+* `universal`: Uses a deterministic layout described in the Methods of the [publication](#citation).

-* fractal: Currently only lays out insertions vertices in a fractal like grid by repeatedly subdividing a square into 4 smaller squares.
+* `fractal`: Currently only lays out insertions vertices in a fractal like grid by repeatedly subdividing a square into 4 smaller squares.
 Each successive nucleotide of the inserted sequence determines which square is selected. `A` goes top-left, `C` goes top-right, `G` goes bottom-left, and `T` goes bottom-right.

 #### `get_precomputed_layout.py`

-Precomputes the layout for groups of experiments by taking the union of all sequences in all input experiments and laying them out.
+Pre-computes the layout for groups of experiments by taking the union of all sequences in all input experiments and laying them out.
 This allows experiments with the same reference sequence to have the same coordinates for the same sequence.
 All experiments should have the same window reference sequence and be individual (not comparison) experiments.

 See code of [`plot_graph.py`](#plotgraphpy) for the implementation of each layout.